Geology of the Republic of the Congo

-Stratigraphy & tectonics
+Stratigraphy and tectonics

 The Congo Craton is the geologically stable remnant of an early continent.
 It is the basement rock for much of central Africa and extends through the Republic of Congo and into Gabon, as far as Cameroon, as the granitoid Chaillu Massif.
 The Massif has two generations of 2.7 billion year old granitoids dating to the Archean and a north–south foliation.
 The rocks range from gray granodiorite to quartz biotite or biotite and amphibole rich endmembers.
 Pink-colored potassic migmatite is found in veins within the rock.
 At a few points, much older greenstone and granitoid schist remain in place and never experienced full granitization.

 Republic of Congo has two relict greenstone belts at Mayoko and Zanago.
 Greenstone belts have sequences of metamorphic and volcanic rock that preserve ancient tectonics from the Archean.
 The Mayoko greenstone belt has banded iron, amphibolite, biotite gneiss and pyroxene-rich amphibolite sequences.
 At Zanago, the belt is slightly different, with amphibolite-bearing quartzite, residual pyroxenite in amphibolites and small amounts of dunite.